danwing/metadata/draft-rw-flow-metadata.md

 Bit 1 - Discard Preference bit.
 LSB - Reliable/Unreliable bit.

-More details on how simple and comprehensive interpretation of metadata would work for different types of traffic is listed in the (appendix section - Insert a link to the section).
+More details on how simple and comprehensive interpretation of metadata would work for different types of traffic is listed in the {{examples}} section.

 # Network to Host Metadata